Wica or Wicca? - Politics and the Power of Words

 This same year also sees the following advertisements appearing in Fate Magazine.
 One was for a ‘Wica Perthshire Circle’.
 This is almost certainly Monique and Scotty Wilson.
 Another advert is for ‘Wicca - Dianic and Aradian’ based in Cardiff Wales.
 Mary Cardell was originally from Wales and Diana is the main Goddess mentioned in the Atho material which appears to have originated with Cardell, so it seems likely that this advertisement is something to do with them.

 Is it not slightly ironic that Gardner’s legacy should now be called ‘Wicca’, a term that was never used by him?
-Especially when one also considers that ‘Gardnerian’ was a term originally coined as a derogatory reference to Gardner’s initiates.
-These examples show us the ease with which words and their meanings can be skewed and also reclaimed.
-On the one hand, it doesn't really matter that 'Wica' has been transformed by many into 'Wicca'.
-We all know what we are talking about and surely that's what counts right?
-Words do have power and 'by names and images are all Powers awakened and reawakened.'
-The word 'Wica', tells us a story about a period in Craft history which helped to shape what we are today.
-'Wicca' can never do that.
+Especially when one also considers that ‘Gardnerian’ was a term originally coined as a derogatory reference to Gardner’s initiates.11 These two examples show us the ease with which words and their meanings can be skewed and also reclaimed.
+On the one hand, it doesn’t really matter that ‘Wica’ has been transformed by many into ‘Wicca’, we all know what we are talking about and surely that’s what counts, right?
+Words do have power and ‘by Names and Images are all Powers awakened and reawakened.’12 The word ’Wica’ tells us a story about a period in Craft history which helped to shape what we are today.
+‘Wicca’ can never do that.

-I am also guilty of reclaiming ‘Wica’ because I would get told off by my initiator, Charles Clark, if I spelt it ‘Wicca’!
+10 I am also guilty of reclaiming ‘Wica’ because I would get told of by my initiator, Charles Clark, if I spelt it ‘Wicca’!
 The former spelling, for him, was firmly associated only with Gardner’s Craft.